-PACT was developed by three leading health care organizations to establish a groundbreaking collaboration to scale Communication and Resolution Programs (CRPs) nationally.
+PACT was developed by three leading non-profit health care organizations to establish a groundbreaking collaboration to scale Communication and Resolution Programs (CRPs) nationally.

 Our Core Faculty: